limitedcoffeetime/algebra-flow/README.md

 ## Future Roadmap

-The current version is just the beginning!
 Here are some planned features and areas for expansion:

 *   **Problem Generation:** Dynamically generate a wide variety of algebra problems.
 *   **Answer Validation:** Check user-submitted answers and provide feedback.